 A review usually appears within a year or two of a book's publication.
 Some reviews are long and scholarly, and can provide important information about a book's style, quality, and the credentials of the author.
-Other reviews may just give a summary of a book's content and plot; in either case, a review is a contemporary, critical reaction to a book, often reflecting a reviewer's own tastes or that of the prevailing current critical opinion.
+Other reviews may just give a summary of a book's content and plot; in either case, a review is a contemporary, critical reaction to a book, often reflecting the reviewer's own tastes or that of the prevailing current critical opinion.

-Reviews are distinct from the more in-depth analysis of literary criticism which usually appears long after a book's publication.
+Reviews are distinct from the more in-depth analysis of literary criticism, which usually appears long after a book's publication.

 To find a book review, it is important to know: